 What is my wine worth?

 If you want to know the value of your wines, it’s worth consulting a professional.
-We provide realistic estimates in a short timeframe and we do it free of charge.
+We provide realistic estimates in a short timeframe, and we do it free of charge.
 You can then decide which wines you’d like to sell – if any – with no out-of-pocket expense.

 How many wines do I need to start selling?

-The policy will change from place to place, but through us you can sell a single bottle if you want to.
+The policy will change from place to place, but through us, you can sell a single bottle if you want to.
 The only thing to keep in mind is that you want the profit to be more than the cost of the freight/petrol used to drop it off.

 What will influence the price received for my wine?

 The kinds of wines that go nuts on auction are flagship labels from famous wineries and regions.
 Iconic Australian wines such as Penfolds Grange and Bin 707, Henschke Hill of Grace and Mount Edelstone, Rockford Basket Press and the like are consistently strong performers.
-Rare Burgundies from top producers like Domaine de la Romanee Conti, Armand Rousseau, Georges Roumier, Coche-Dury and Roulot also attract extremely competitive bidding.
+Rare Burgundies from top producers like Domaine de la Romanee Conti, Armand Rousseau, Georges Roumier, Coche-Dury and Roulot also attract incredibly competitive bidding.
 Classified-growth Bordeaux has seen resurgence over the past 18 months – particularly first growths such as Latour and Lafite – after a bit of a flat spell.
 That said, one of the things we’ve learnt is that it only takes two committed bidders to push any wine to surprisingly high prices – sometimes you just never know.

 When should I sell my wine?

 Before the wine is past it’s drinking peak, which will depend on the wine.
 The myth around any wine improving with age is false – some wines should be consumed within 18 months of bottling, while others, such as those from the Bordeaux and Burgundy regions, are known for their fine wine designed for ageing.
 To find out, give MW Wines a call so we can provide you with the information you need, and then you can sell when you’re ready.
 Other than that, there’s no real ‘best time’ to sell.
-Our auctions run every four weeks, but wine can be consigned to us for auction at any time.
+Our auctions run every four weeks, but wine can be consigned to us for sale at any time.

 How quickly will I see the results of my wine investment?